Balboa Park

 Two pivotal expositions shaped Balboa Park's distinctive character: the Panama-California Exposition of 1915-16 and the California Pacific International Exposition of 1935-36.
 These events left an indelible mark on the park's layout and architectural identity.

-Walking along El Prado, the park's central promenade, you're surrounded by stunning Spanish Colonial Revival style buildings.
-These structures showcase the Spanish cultural influences in San Diego's history.
+Walking along El Prado, the park's central promenade, you're surrounded by Spanish Colonial Revival style buildings that showcase the Spanish cultural influences in San Diego's history.
 The intricate facades and ornate details transport you to another era entirely.
+Towering above it all is the California Tower, completed in 1914 as part of the California State Building - a carillon was added in 1946, and it chimes every quarter-hour, making it as much an audible landmark as a visual one.

 Cultural Attractions